Morphine Side Effects

 Many countries produce the opium poppies from which morphine and other opium alkaloids are made, including Japan, Turkey, Yugoslavia, Indochina, Afghanistan, and Greece.

 Business in the opium poppy fields is booming.2

-Drugs often develop a vocabulary of code words or slang to avoid detection or suspicion especially where they are being illegally bought and sold.
+Drugs often develop a vocabulary of code words or slang to avoid detection or suspicion, especially where they are being illegally bought and sold.
 Morphine is not legal when bought or sold without a prescription in the US.

 Some of the slang or street terms for morphine include these:

-Quitting morphine can be difficult to do without preparation, precise guidance and help.
+Quitting morphine can be difficult to do without preparation, precise guidance, and help.
 Done on one’s own, the withdrawals can be severe and may be too difficult to bear, resulting in relapse.
-It is recommended that morphine be gradually reduced to mitigate the severity of withdrawals, and an inpatient program designed to provide adequate support and comfort through the process may be the best choice for a successful cessation.
+It is recommended that morphine be gradually reduced to mitigate the severity of withdrawals, and an inpatient program designed to provide adequate support and comfort through the process may be the best choice for successful cessation.